The Clear Edge

 Build prevention:

-1. Start: Weekly cash review this Monday (30 minutes setup, 5 minutes weekly)
+• Start: Weekly cash review this Monday (30 minutes setup, 5 minutes weekly)

-2. Add: 90-day cash forecast (update every Monday)
+• Add: 90-day cash forecast (update every Monday)

-3. Maintain: Monthly reserve contribution (automatic transfer)
+• Maintain: Monthly reserve contribution (automatic transfer)

 Timeline: 30 days to cash-proof operations.
-Cost: 10 hours total.
-Value: Never panic at 28 days’ runway again.

-The cash crisis that hit Omar cost 60 emergency hours plus $41K in payment acceleration discounts.
-Prevention would’ve cost 2 hours monthly.
-That’s 30X cheaper to prevent.
+• Crisis cost: The cash crisis that hit Omar cost 60 emergency hours plus $41K in payment acceleration discounts.

-Track the runway.
-Forecast the cash.
-Build the reserves.
-Never operate from panic again.
+• Never operate from panic again.

-Emergency Communication Scripts
+Emergency Cash Flow Communication Scripts For Clients And Vendors

-Script 1: Client Payment Acceleration
+— Script 1: Client Payment Acceleration

 “Hi [Name], checking on invoice #[X] for $[amount] due [date].
 Can we get that processed this week?
 Happy to send another copy if needed.”

-If they say yes: “Perfect.
+“Perfect.
 I’ll send a fresh copy now.
 Can you confirm when the payment will be processed?”

-If they say they need more time: “I understand.
+“I understand.
 What if I offer 3% discount for payment this week?
 Invoice would be $[discounted amount] instead of $[full amount].
 That work?”

-If they’re having cash issues: “Got it.
+“Got it.
 Would a payment plan help? $[amount] this week, $[amount] next week?”

-Key principle: Direct ask, offer incentive, provide flexibility if needed.
+Direct ask, offer incentive, provide flexibility if needed.
 Get commitment to a specific date.

-Script 2: Vendor Payment Extension
+— Script 2: Vendor Payment Extension

-Email approach:
+Email approach

 Subject: Payment Schedule Adjustment Request